Employer of Record

 Requirements

-To obtain a work permit in Spain, applicants typically need to fulfill the following criteria:
+To obtain a work permit or work visa in Spain, applicants typically need to fulfill the following criteria:

 • Job Offer: A valid job offer from a Spanish employer or contract is usually required.